Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 Our SMSF Vesting Kit allows you to move from your existing SMSF to a retail public offer fund.

-I don’t love my SMSF anymore
+I do not want my SMSF anymore

-Around 15,900 SMSFs are wound up each year.
+Over 16,000 SMSFs are wound up each year.

-9 reasons to wind up the SMSFvest smsf wind up smsf vest self managed super fund
+Nine reasons to wind up the SMSFvest smsf wind up smsf vest self managed super fund

 1. The relationship between the up to 6 members or directors has changed – fighting, divorced or dead